-Computational Medicine aims to improve health care by developing computational models of disease, personalizing these models using data from patients, and applying these models to improve the diagnosis and treatment of disease.
-Patient models are being used to predict and discover novel sensitive and specific risk biomarkers, predict disease progression, design optimal treatments, and discover novel drug targets.
-Applications include cardiovascular and neurological diseases and cancer.
+Computational Medicine aims to advance healthcare by developing computational models of disease, personalizing these models using data from patients, and applying these models to improve the diagnosis and treatment of disease.
+We are using these patient models to discover novel risk biomarkers, predict disease progression, design optimal treatments, and identify new drug targets for applications such as cancer, cardiovascular disease, and neurological disorders.

 Computational Molecular Medicine

-A deep understanding of molecular networks requires learning the likely and unlikely concentrations of biomolecules and how they vary in time—not just individually, but collectively as a multivariate probability distribution.
-Achieving this goal will enable more informed clinical decisions.
+We are building a deep understanding of molecular networks by learning the likely and unlikely concentrations of biomolecules and how they vary in time to enable more informed clinical decisions.

 Computational Physiological Medicine

 We are developing models of disease that combine information across multiple levels of biological organization—from molecules and cells to tissues and organ systems—and applying these models to patient care.

 We are applying mathematical theory to model anatomic structures and their variations in health and disease.
 Examples include identifying brain shape and connectivity differences underlying neuropsychiatric and neurodegenerative diseases, and classifying the heart shape and motion changes that characterize cardiac disease.

 We are integrating biomedical signal processing, computational modeling, machine learning, and health informatics to develop new approaches in personalized medicine via electronic health records, physiological time series data, and genomics.